Thursday, January 12, 2023

 until fairly fine; like a minced soffritto.

-In a Dutch oven, add the 1 tablespoon of the oil and cook the soffritto over medium heat
+In a Dutch oven, over medium-low heat, add 1 tablespoon of the oil and cook the

-for 10 minutes.
-Spoon mixture into a very large bowl and set aside.
+Remove to a large bowl and set aside.

-Add half of the ground beef and brown until crumbly, about 10 minutes.
+Add one pound of the ground beef and cook 10 minutes.

-Add the chicken stock, water, and tomato paste; mix in well.
+Add chicken stock, tomato paste, and tomato sauce.

-Add the butter and rest of the ingredients and simmer another 15 minutes.
+Add the butter and rest of the ingredients and simmer, uncovered another 45 minutes, stirring often.

 Besciamella (Béchamel)